Long term defects with new home.

-Construct a roof above the platform with a decent eave overhang for protection.
-This will also allow the balcony to be more usable in hot and wet conditions.
+Construct roof above the exposed deck with a decent eave overhang for protection.
+This will also allow the deck to be more usable in any weather conditions.

-This balcony extends over a living area which is likely to allow seepage if not appropriately waterproofed below the floor tiles.
+Balcony extending over living area which is likely to allow seepage.

-- Closely monitor the ceiling lining below with a powerful torch, look for signs of paint peeling
+- Closely monitor ceiling lining below with powerful torch, look for signs of paint peeling

-- Check with a moisture meter, not long after rain periods.
+- Check with moisture meter, not long after rain periods.

 - Remove the floor tiles.

-- Fit flashing and a water-proof membrane then re-tile.
+- Fit flashing and a water-proof membrane and re-tile.

-- Fit awnings to perimeter of the balcony that can be pulled down for protection, when necessary.
+- Fit pull-down awnings to perimeter of balcony for protection.

 Insufficient clearances between timber walls and tiles:

-- The most effective way to avoid this from happening would have been to have built the wall at a level higher than the floor tiles, during construction.
+- Most effective way to avoid rot would to have built the wall at a level higher than floor tiles, during construction.

-- The only economical solution (without removal of materials) would be to apply a sealant suitable for external use, closely monitor and reapply often.
+- Only economical solution (without removal of materials) would be to apply a sealant suitable for external use, closely monitor and reapply often.